osrg/ryu-book/en/source/switching_hub.rst

 An empty match is generated to match all packets.
 Match is expressed in the ``OFPMatch`` class.

-Next, an instance of the OUTPTU action class (``OFPActionOutput``) is generated to transfer to the controller port.
+Next, an instance of the OUTPUT action class (``OFPActionOutput``) is generated to transfer to the controller port.
 The controller is specified as the output destination and ``OFPCML_NO_BUFFER`` is specified to max_len in order to send all packets to the controller.

 Finall, 0 (lowest) is specified for priority and the ``add_flow()`` method is executed to send the Flow Mod message.
 The content of the add_flow() method is explained in a later section.